-Now let’s unbox the machine!
+Now let’s unpack the machine!

 Let’s move on to the installation of the BL Touch

-The kit sold by Creality is indeed an official kit, made by antclabs, here is a small video illustrating the contents of the kit.
+The kit sold by Creality is an official kit, made by antclabs, here is a small video illustrating the contents of the kit.

 Some complete prints made with the BL Touch

 In conclusion, this CR-10 V2 is an interesting improvement of the CR-10 range, I appreciate the silence of this machine, and also its printing results.
 It’s a pity that the BL Touch is not fitted as standard, but it works very well without it.

 A triangle support kit is supplied with the machine, you will have noticed that I have not installed it, as I have not found the need for it yet, it is certainly useful if you are printing very high parts, which I have not done yet.

 I have found the grip of the plate supplied with the machine to be excellent, I have since printed over 200 hours with this machine and I have never encountered a problem with the grip, as far as maintenance is concerned, all I have to do is clean it with 99% IPA alcohol and avoid touching the plate with my fingers.

 I also have the titan kit to try in direct drive, but I find for the moment the bowden full metal extruder very efficient, it’s a very good improvement compared to the old CR-10S for which this part was in plastic and often criticized, it will be the subject of a future test!

 If you are interested in this machine, I would advise you to visit the official website, because some retailers like banggood do not always respect delivery times and you will not get the manufacturer’s warranty directly from Creality.